State of Washington Classified Job Specification

 Definition

-As a senior level specialist, examines applications and documentation submitted for licensing as a liquor reseller or distributor; marijuana producer, processor, or retailer; and/or a gambling facility, manufacturer, distributor and service supplier or for an individual working in a gambling activity.
-Ensures that established criteria and regulations are met so that licenses and permits are issued to qualified businesses and individuals.
-Positions are responsible for conducting a review and evaluation of the more complicated licensing applications and providing expertise and guidance on issues encountered by lower level staff.
-Issues a variety of licenses or permits and/or makes recommendations on issuance of licenses for liquor, gambling, marijuana production, processing, or distribution.
+As a senior level specialist, independently manages, examines and approves applications (retail or non-retail) and highly complex documentation submitted for licensing as a liquor reseller or distributor; cannabis producer, processor, or retailer; and/or a gambling facility, manufacturer, distributor and service supplier or for an individual working in a gambling activity.
+Ensures that established criteria and regulations are met so that licenses and special occasion permits are issued to qualified businesses and individuals.
+Positions are responsible for conducting a review and evaluation or investigation of the more complicated licensing applications and providing expertise and guidance on issues encountered by lower-level staff.

 Distinguishing Characteristics